faizaan1abd/mslearn-openai/Instructions/Labs/standalone-lab2-gettingstartedpage.md

 - **Create and Configure Azure OpenAI Resources**: Gain experience in setting up and configuring an Azure OpenAI resource to facilitate the deployment of language models.

-- **Deploy and Interact with Language Models**: Successfully deploy a language model and use a command-line application in Azure Cloud Shell to interact with it, understanding its role in processing natural language.
+- **Deploy and Interact with Language Models**: Successfully deploy a language model and use a command line application in Azure Cloud Shell to interact with it, understanding its role in processing natural language.

 - **Manage Conversation History**: Learn how to manage conversation history to ensure that AI responses remain contextually relevant and meaningful.